-c.
+- c.
 In the GPU Optimizations section, select the Optimize NVIDIA settings on startup check box to optimize the NVIDIA global settings on startup to disable options like Anti-aliasing Gamma Correction.
-This option is selected by default.
-4. Click the Viewports panel to set the visual quality of scenes rendered to XPression viewports.
+This option is selected by default. - 4.
+Click the Folders panel to set the folder used by XPression to store files created by the Record Client.